mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 14:06:59.257 [main] INFO CoroutinesPlayground - Ending the morning routine
 ```

-Since we not have any structural concurrency mechanism using the `GlobalScope`, we added a `Thread.sleep(1500L` at the end of the function to wait the end of the execution of the two coroutines.
+Since we do not have any structural concurrency mechanism using the `GlobalScope`, we added a `Thread.sleep(1500L` at the end of the function to wait the end of the execution of the two coroutines.
 If we remove the `Thread.sleep(1500L)` call, the log will be something similar to the following:

 ```text
 21:47:09.418 [main] INFO CoroutinesPlayground - Starting the morning routine 21:47:09.506 [main] INFO CoroutinesPlayground - Ending the morning routine
 ```

-As expected, the main function returned before the end of the execution of the two coroutines.
-So, we can say that the `GlobalScope` is not a good choice to create coroutines.
+As expected, the primary function returned before the end of the execution of the two coroutines.
+So, we can say that the `GlobalScope` is not a good choice for creating coroutines.

 If we look at the definition of the `launch` function, we can see that it returns a `Job` object.
 This object is a handle to the coroutine.
-We can use it to cancel the execution of the coroutine, or to wait for its completion.
-Let's see how we can use it to wait for the completion of the coroutine.
-Let's add a new suspending function to out wallet:
+We can use it to cancel the execution of the coroutine or to wait for its completion.
+Let's see how we can use it to wait for the coroutine's completion.
+Let's add a new suspending function to our wallet:

 ```kotlin
 suspend fun preparingCoffee() {